-\section{Simulations of diffusion and interaction models}
+\subsection{Simulations of diffusion and interaction models}

-Trajectories are simulated according to a 2-dimension fractional Brownian motion (FBM)~\cite{mandelbrot1968fractional}.
+Trajectories are simulated according to a 2-dimensional fractional Brownian motion (FBM)~\cite{mandelbrot1968fractional}.
 FBM is a continuous-time Gaussian process $B_{H}(t)$ with stationary increments and a covariance function $E[B_{H}(t)B_{H}(s) ]=\frac{1}{2}(|t|^{2H}+|s|^{2H}-|t-s|^{2H})$, where $H$ represents the Hurst exponent and is related to the anomalous diffusion exponent $\alpha$ as $H = \alpha/2$~\cite{mandelbrot1968fractional}.
-The FBM features three regimes: one where the increments are positively correlated ($ 1/2<H<1$, i.e., $1<\alpha<2$, superdiffusive); one where the increments are negatively correlated ($ 0<H<1/2$, i.e., $0<\alpha<1$, subdiffusive); and one where the increments are uncorrelated ($H=1/2$, i.e., $\alpha = 1$, diffusive Brownian motion).
+FBM features three regimes: one in which the increments are positively correlated ($ 1/2<H<1$, i.e., $1<\alpha<2$, superdiffusive); one in which the increments are negatively correlated ($ 0<H<1/2$, i.e., $0<\alpha<1$, subdiffusive); and one in which the increments are uncorrelated ($H=1/2$, i.e., $\alpha = 1$, diffusive Brownian motion).

-The models included in the challenge describe trajectories where diffusion properties are piecewise constant along segments of varying duration $T_{\rm s}$ and undergo sudden changes.
+The models included in the Challenge describe trajectories where diffusion properties are piecewise constant along segments of varying duration $T_{\rm s}$ and undergo sudden changes.
 To obtain a trajectory segment of length $T_{\rm s}$ with given anomalous diffusion exponent $\alpha$ and generalized diffusion coefficient $K$, a set of $T_{\rm s}-1$ displacements for each dimension are sampled from a fractional Gaussian noise generator~\cite{stochastic_github}.
 The displacements are then standardized to have variance $\sigma^2 = 2K\Delta t$, where $\Delta t$ is the sampling time.

 Simulations are performed considering particles diffusing in a square box of size $L$ with reflecting boundary conditions.
-However, to avoid boundary effects, the fields of view used for the challenge datasets correspond to a square region of size $L_{\rm FOV} \ll L$ within the central part of the original box (\cref{fig:models_scheme}(b)).
+However, to avoid boundary effects, the fields of view used for the Challenge datasets correspond to a square region of size $L_{\rm FOV} \ll L$ within the central part of the original box (\cref{fig:models_scheme}b).

 For Track 1, trajectory coordinates are used as sub-pixel localizations of individual particles to simulate movie frames as in single-molecule fluorescence experiments~\cite{midtvedt2021quantitative}.
 Each particle has a random intensity $I_{i}$ that corresponds to the total number of photons collected by the detector. $I_{i}$ is drawn from a uniform distribution in the interval $[I_{\rm min}, I_{\rm max}]$ and fluctuates over time according to a normal distribution with mean $I_{i}$ and standard deviation $\sigma_I$.
 Each particle is rendered as a diffraction-limited spot using an Airy disk as a point-spread function (PSF) with full width at half maximum ${\rm FWHM_{\rm PSF}} = 2.1$ px.
 A constant background of $I_{\rm bg}=100$ counts is added to each frame.
 Images are corrupted with Poisson noise.